 Building and Installing the Patched Module

 I didn’t want to rebuild the entire kernel—I just needed to rebuild snd-usb-audio.ko.
-Out-of-tree module build with the kernel headers:
+Sparse-clone just sound/usb/ for the exact Arch kernel version, apply the patch, then build out-of-tree against the running kernel’s headers:

 mkdir -p /tmp/dx5ii-module && cd /tmp/dx5ii-module